18F/handbook/_pages/welcome-to-TTS/classes/intro-to-github.md

 To submit an issue, Log in, find the appropriate repo on GitHub, and click the Issues tab in the right column.
 Then, click the New Issue button.
 Your issue should have a title and explainer text.
 You&rsquo;ll probably know what to put there, but teams sometimes have guidance on how to format issues or things to include.
 The [#blog](https://gsa-tts.slack.com/archives/blog), for example, has [a specific set of things we require](https://github.com/18F/blog-drafts#readme) submissions to have before we&rsquo;ll consider them.

 Final pro tip: If your project wants issues formatted in a specific way, you can add an issue template file.
 [This is the one we have for filing new blog post ideas](https://github.com/18F/blog-drafts/blob/master/ISSUE_TEMPLATE.md).
 Every new post auto-fills with that information.

+### 4. Transferring a repository
+Often during the course of working with and transitioning projects to partners, an `18F`-owned Github repository will need to be transferred to the ownership of the partner.
+A "Transfer" is the recommended approach since it will include Issues, Pull Requests, and other Github metadata and history that won't be captured by just cloning the `git` respository which only contains the code.

+#### Transferring to another organization on Github.com
+This is a simple process that can be initiated in the Github user interface, but requires a user with `ownership` permissions to the Github repository in question (a higher level of access than `admin`).
+For help transferring a repository, please send a message to [#admins-github](https://gsa-tts.slack.com/archives/admins-github).
+More details can be found on [Github](https://help.github.com/en/articles/transferring-a-repository).

+#### Transferring to Github Enterprise
+Unfortunately, transferring repositories from Github.com to Github Enterprise cannot be done via the Github user interface and requires a process that relies on the Github API.
+Access to the migration [API](https://developer.github.com/v3/migrations/orgs/) will require `ownership` permissions to the repository in question on both sides of the transfer.
+Please coordinate with [#admins-github](https://gsa-tts.slack.com/archives/admins-github) and partner administrators to facilitate this type of transfer.
+See [Github](https://help.github.com/enterprise/2.2/admin/articles/moving-a-repository-from-github-com-to-github-enterprise) for more details.